nao-amj/nao-amj/Details.md

 I am mainly developer with the following experience.

 ### Development
 I have experience in PC app development, web development, and mobile app development.
-Recently, I have become addicted to image-generating AI and have fewer opportunities to develop, but I would enjoy creating games in `Unity` (`C#`) and `Python`.
+Recently, I have become addicted to image-generating AI and have fewer opportunities to develop, but want to enjoy creating games in `Unity` (`C#`) and `Python`.

 - OS
   - `Windows`, `Mac`, `Linux`, `iOS`, `Android`, `ChromeOS` (+ `ChromeOS Flex`)